 Grading variance requests submitted before the first class meeting must include a copy of the syllabus detailing the change of grade mode.
 Students should be advised that they can reinstate the original grade mode for P/NP courses by bringing the class syllabus to the Office of the University Registrar and filing a Undergraduate Course Change form.

 Requests submitted after the first day of instruction must include a list of student names and signatures.
 Every enrolled student must agree, in writing, to the change.
 Requests must be received by the Academic Senate’s Committee on Courses of Instruction by the fifteenth day of instruction to be considered for approval.
 Late or incomplete requests will not be approved.

 Be sure to check all of your grades before submitting.
 They are processed immediately following submission.
 Do not add students to grade reports.
 All students must have grades keyed at the same time—you cannot make a second update or change later after submission.
 If a student attends your class, but does not appear on the grade list, contact your department office for assistance.
-According to Academic Senate Regulations, credit toward a university degree may be earned only for work or examinations for which a student has registered.
+Per Academic Senate Regulations, credit toward a university degree may be earned only for work or examinations for which a student has registered.

 Repetition of Courses

 Repetition of courses not authorized by the Academic Senate Committee on Courses of Instruction to be taken more than once for credit is subject to the following conditions.